What Are Dental Implants?

 Why Should I Choose Implants Over Dentures?

 There are many issues with dentures.
 Dentures are unable to remain in place during usage and cause advanced resorption of the supporting bone and damage to any residual teeth.
 With the advent of dental implants and advanced prosthetic manufacturing, dentures are an antiquated and unhealthy form of tooth replacement as they severely alter a patients diet.

-Many denture patients are forced to eat high calorie processed foods versus whole foods leading to overall heath concerns and decreased quality of life.
-Dentures cause the muscles of chewing to weaken and only function at 20% of a patients with natural teeth or implants.
-Without the stimulation of teeth or implants, the jaw bones will continually resorb leading to debilitated conditions or even jaw fracture.
+Many denture patients are forced to eat high calorie processed foods versus whole foods leading to overall health concerns and decreased quality of life.
+Dentures cause the muscles of chewing to weaken and only function at 20%, compared to patients with natural teeth or implants.
+Without the stimulation of teeth or implants, the jaw bones will continually resorb leading to debilitating conditions or even jaw fracture.

 Is The Implant Placement Painful?

 No, it is usually performed with local anesthesia (numbing) with the option of IV sedation for those who wish to remember nothing of the visit.
 Since the procedure is regenerative and focused on healing, careful attention is taken to reduce potential causes of pain.
 You will not even know the implant or implants has been placed as many patients comment.

 How Much Pain Will I Feel After Implant Placement?